tsutterley/gravity-toolkit/doc/source/getting_started/Background.rst

 This documentation is intended to explain how to compute spatial and time series estimates using GRACE/GRACE-FO time-variable gravity measurements.
-``read-GRACE-harmonics`` is a Python-based geophysical software that reads GRACE/GRACE-FO time-variable gravity solutions for estimating regional mass change.
+``gravity-toolkit`` is a Python-based geophysical software that reads GRACE/GRACE-FO time-variable gravity solutions for estimating regional mass change.
 A suite of geophysical corrections can be applied to the gravity solutions to optimize the GRACE/GRACE-FO data for particular applications.
 This software was developed with the goal of supporting science applications for time-variable gravity.
-``read-GRACE-harmonics`` provides data access utilities for ascii, netCDF4, HDF5 and gfc file formats.
+``gravity-toolkit`` provides data access utilities for ascii, netCDF4, HDF5 and gfc file formats.
-``read-GRACE-harmonics`` also provides some very high-level plotting programs through the use of `Jupyter Notebooks <./Examples.html>`_.
+``gravity-toolkit`` also provides some very high-level plotting programs through the use of `Jupyter Notebooks <./Examples.html>`_.

 .. graphviz::